cfrome77/hugo-website-code/content/about.md

 My name is Chris.
 I'm a recent alumnus of James Madison University (May 2018) where I majored in Computer Science and minored in Environmental Information Systems.
 My interests within Computer Science include: software engineering/DevOps, full stack web development, and security.
-I first learned about programming starting in high school, and am excited to start a new career as a Software Engineer with Stratus Solutions.
+I first learned about programming starting in high school, and am excited to start a new career as a Software Engineer.
 Aside from programming and computer science I enjoy cooking, rock climbing, and camping/the outdoors.

 Contact Details